 served a tray of traditionally strong and dark Armenian coffee accompanied by a

 dazzling array of wonderfully fragrant and artfully shaped baked sweets.
 Each is

 named after the Syrian women who contributed the recipe to the Cuisine.
 Thereby,

 the storytelling of each delicacy distinctly complements the pungent spices and playful

 textures.
 The novelty was Natef, a made-from-scratch liquid marshmallow-like sauce to

 drizzle on Karabeej (semolina crumbly cookies stuffed with toasted walnuts).

 The food experience at Aleppo cuisine goes beyond the pleasure of good eating.
 It is a

 remarkable story of perseverance and a defiant pursuit of life against all odds.

-Right before leaving, I complemented the manager on the cleanliness of the kitchen in
+Right before leaving, I complimented the manager on the cleanliness of the kitchen in

 spite of the simultaneous cooking tasks.
 She grinned and said, “This is our